emicklei/artreyu/README.md

 	  type:		tgz
 	  anyos:    true

-When running the "assemble"
+When running the "assemble" command.

 	artreyu assemble

-Then the parts are downloaded to a temporary directory, the parts are extracted, all content is compressed again into a new artifact and the artifact is stored.
-You can set the temporary directory by adding the directory name to the commandline, e.g. `artreyu assemble target`
+Then the parts are downloaded to a temporary directory, the parts are extracted, all content is compressed again into a new artifact and then the new artifact is stored.
+You can override the temporary directory explicitly by appending its name to the command line, e.g. `artreyu assemble target`

 	target/
 		my-app-2.1.tgz